ektrah/libsodium-core/README.md

 `Sodium.StreamEncryption.Decrypt()` - Decrypts messages via XSalsa20.

+#### crypto_sign_keypair
+`Sodium.PublicKeyAuth.GenerateKeyPair()` - Generates a public/private Ed25519 key pair based on a random seed.
+The public key is 32 bytes, the private key is 64 bytes.

+#### crypto_sign
+`Sodium.PublicKeyAuth.Sign()` - Signs a message with Ed25519, based on the supplied 64 byte private key.

+#### crypto_sign_open
+`Sodium.PublicKeyAuth.Verify()` - Verifies the signature and returns the clear-text message using Ed25519 and the supplied 32-byte public key.
+Throws a `CryptographicException` if verification fails.

 ## Requirements & Versions

 This library is built in Visual Studio 2010, and targets .NET 4.0; it is compiled against libsodium v0.4.3.